frozendrpepper/spark_datapipeline/README.md

 2) Insert COVID data aggregated by date and country and country latitude/longitude information onto MySQL On AWS EC2
 3) Insert COVID data aggregated by date to MongoDB on AWS EC2

-Later, React + Node based dashboard communicate with the databases and fetch necessary data to display according to user's input
+Later, React + Node based dashboard communicate with the databases and fetch necessary data to display according to user's input [Link to Dashboard](https://github.com/frozendrpepper/covid_dashboard)

 ## Note about working environment